Standard German phonology

-The phonology of Standard German is the standard pronunciation or accent of the German language.
-It deals with current phonology and phonetics as well as with historical developments thereof as well as the geographical variants and the influence of German dialects.
+The Standard German phonology is the standard pronunciation of the German language.
+It consists of the current phonology and phonetics as well as the historical developments thereof as well as geographical variation and the influence of German dialects.

 While the spelling of German is officially standardised by an international organisation (the Council for German Orthography) the pronunciation has no official standard and relies on a de facto standard documented in reference works such as Deutsches Aussprachewörterbuch (German Pronunciation Dictionary) by Eva-Maria Krech et al., Duden 6 Das Aussprachewörterbuch (Duden volume 6, The Pronunciation Dictionary) by Max Mangold and the training materials of radio and television stations such as Westdeutscher Rundfunk, Deutschlandfunk, or Schweizer Radio und Fernsehen.
 This standardised pronunciation was invented, rather than coming from any particular German-speaking city.
 But the pronunciation that Germans usually consider to be closest to the standard is that of Hanover.
 Standard German is sometimes referred to as Bühnendeutsch (stage German), but the latter has its own definition and is slightly different.